 Amendment 1 to Recommendation ITU-T H.248.81 (2011/05) introduces additions and corrections to the Recommendation and adds Appendix II, "Use of ECN in the context of ETS traffic".

+Amendment 2 to Recommendation ITU-T H.248.81 (2011/05) includes additions to the Recommendation in support of marking priority calls using the DiffServ signalling package as defined in Recommendation ITU-T H.248.52.

 1 Scope

 [ITU-T H.248.1] defines the international emergency preference scheme (IEPS) call indicator and priority indicator in support of priority services, e.g., the emergency telecommunications service (ETS) and the multimedia priority service (MPS).
 Use of the IEPS call indicator and priority indicator, as defined in [ITU-T H.248.1], satisfies the ETS requirements of indicating an ETS context and carrying the priority level.